mriziq/topicfaucet/README.md

 Built with Next.js and GPT 3.5 Turbo.
+Deployed using Vercel.

 ```txt
 # Pre-prompt